ItzRay23/Project/README.md

 - Health bars appear above entities when damaged
 - Level number is displayed in the top-left corner

-## Extending the Game

-This structure provides a solid foundation for adding:

-- Projectiles/shooting system
-- Power-ups and items
-- Sound effects and music
-- More complex AI behaviors
-- Multiple levels with different themes
-- Game states (menu, pause, game over)
-- Scoring system

 ## Development Environment

-The project is set up with a Python virtual environment in `.venv/` with pygame installed.
+The project is set up with a Python virtual environment in `.venv/` with pygame installed